-The Centers for Disease Control and Prevention announced today the extension of a No Sail Order, originally signed on March 14th, for all cruise ships.
+The Centers for Disease Control and Prevention announced today the extension of a 30-day No Sail Order, originally signed on March 14th, for all cruise ships.

 On March 14, 2020, the CDC Director issued a No Sail Order and Other Measures Related to Operations directing cruise ships not voluntarily suspending operations to comply with measures outlined by the CDC and U.S. Coast Guard.
 This followed a March 13, 2020, announcement by Cruise Lines International Association (CLIA), the leading industry trade group, that its members would voluntarily suspend cruise ship operations.
 On March 17, 2020, CDC issued a Level 3 Travel Warning that all travelers defer cruise travel worldwide based on widespread ongoing transmission of COVID-19.

 The full text of the CDC’s renewed No Sail Order, which can be read in this pdf, includes a section presented below detailing events since the issuance of the March 14th order.
 This section specifically references the Disney Wonder among other cruise ships.